apeace/react16-boilerplate/README.md

 # react16-app-template

-A project template for a React 16 app with Typescript, and all the goodies.
+A project template for a React 16 app, with Typescript and all the goodies.

 ## Goals